radanalyticsio/oshinko-rest/README.md

-# oshinko-rest
+# oshinko application

-REST based API server for an Apache Spark on OpenShift cluster management application.
+The oshinko application manages Apache Spark clusters on OpenShift.
+The application consists of a REST server (oshinko-rest) and a web UI and is designed to run in an OpenShift project.

+This repository contains tools to launch the oshinko application along with the source code for the oshinko REST server.
+The source code for the web UI is located in a different repository.

+# Deploying the oshinko application in the current project

+For the most complete usage of oshinko-rest, we recommend installing the entire oshinko suite using the `tools/oshinko-deploy.sh` script.
+It will pull the latest upstream images from the radanalyticsio organization.

+First log into an OpenShift installation as your user, then use this command to deploy the oshinko application into the current project:

+    $ ./tools/oshinko-deploy.sh -u $(oc whoami) -p $(oc project --short)

+For more information on what you can do with the `oshinko-deploy.sh` script, see the HACKING doc.

-## Building oshinko-rest
+# Building and running the oshinko-rest binary

-To build the project simply run the `build` or `install` target in the makefile.
+To build the `oshinko-rest` binary simply run the `build` or `install` target in the makefile.

 **Example**